nginxinc/nginx-amplify-doc/amplify-guide.md

 When you install the agent on a new system, it'll automatically appear in the Systems list.
 The Systems list persists across all pages in the UI (**Graphs**, **Reports**, **Events**, **Alerts**).

 Systems list allows you to quickly check their status.
 It also provides a quick overview of the key metrics being reported.
-Hovering mouse pointer over any of the Systems in the list reveals 4 vertical dots — if you click on them, a pullout tray will appear.
-The tray will display numerical and text information about current CPU and memory usage, traffic in and out, OS flavor, and NGINX version.
+Hovering mouse pointer over any of the Systems in the list reveals 4 vertical dots — if you click on them, a pullout toolbar will appear.
+The toolbar will display numerical and text information about current CPU and memory usage, traffic in and out, OS flavor, and NGINX version.

 While on the **Graphs** page, clicking on any of the systems will bring up the graphs for that system in the center **Preview** column (see below).

 You can apply sorting and search/filter to the inventory list to quickly find the system in question.
+You can search by hostname, IP address, architecture etc. Search accepts regular expressions.

 #### Preview